zakariyaq313/weather-app/README.md

 # **Weather App**

-A simple and elegant Weather App made with vanilla JS
+A simple and elegant Weather App made with HTML, CSS/SCSS, JS

 <br>